 Yes, we have measures in place to ensure everyone can maintain social distancing.

-Screens are installed at the main reception points, ticket desks and information points.
+Screens have been installed at the main reception points, ticket desks and information points.

 We have implemented enhanced cleaning regimes throughout the museum in line with government guidance.

-We welcome everyone and recognise there are circumstances where, for health, age or accessibility reasons, some visitors will not be able to wear face masks or coverings.
+We welcome everyone and recognise there are circumstances where, for health, age or accessibility reasons, some visitors aren’t able to wear face masks or coverings.

 Please do not enter the museum if you have symptoms.
 Find out more about symptoms on the NHS website.